st01c/st01c.github.io/_pages/about.md

 #### \_upcoming

-“Rethinking Affordance,” a special issue of _Media Theory_, co-edited with Ashley Scarlett (ACAD, Calgary/CAN).
+“Rethinking Affordance,” a 2019 special issue of the open access journal [_Media Theory_](http://mediatheoryjournal.org/), co-edited with Ashley Scarlett (ACAD, Calgary/CAN).
 Ongoing documentation and contributions linked to an exhibition and symposium on the same topic, organised at Akademie Solitude, Stuttgart/Germany (May/June 2018, can be found on [Schloss-Post][1])

 [1]: https:schloss-post.com